fjvallarino/monomer/tasks.md

     - Add new request types (drag started, drag stopped, drag cancelled)
     - Add new events (drag hover)
     - SDL supports Drag and Drop integration with OS
-  - Create Tooltip component.
-It just wraps a given component and draws the tooltip with renderOverlay
-  - Unify integralField/floatingField

 Future
   - Create File Selector